edeno/Better-Science-Code/src/presentation.md

 * makes you more efficient because you don’t have to rewrite code
 * makes you more precise because you can focus on fixing bugs for one function, not many similar functions

-# Small, well-defined functions are more readable
+# Small, well-defined functions are more readable (if you give them good names)
-* encapsulate ideas in functions

 > “Programs are meant to be read by humans and only incidentally for computers to execute”
 > -- <cite>Donald Knuth</cite>